Drknyan/drknyan.github.io/README.md

 # Update 1.1.3

 Moved the serviceID and templateID variables within contactUs.html so they are outside the function and defined properly.

+# Update 1.1.4

+Fixed typos in pages, fixed css to adjust max content width to 80%, added more detail to magic.html information and titles that can be unlocked.